thibaudcolas/thib.me/src/_posts/2025-01-17-president-of-the-django-software-foundation.md

 ## My statement for the officer elections

 While members of the Board of Directors are elected by the DSF membership, the officers are elected by the Board.
-I’ve been pretty critical of Django and its governance in the past, like in my [personal statement for the 2024 Board elections](/my-personal-statement-for-dsf-board)).
-I kept that theme going in my statement for the officer elections, here is how I put it:
+I’ve been pretty critical of Django and its governance in the past, like in my [personal statement for the 2024 Board elections](/my-personal-statement-for-dsf-board).
+I kept that theme going in my statement for the officer elections.
+Here is how I put it:

 > Operationally, the Django community as a whole isn’t functioning as well as it could be.
 We have motivated individuals, excellent ideas, but lacklustre coordination.
 In the Foundation in particular, our brilliant volunteers need a better baseline of organization to do their best work.
 And we need this too when partnering with others, or when hiring.
 >